Knuromuro/kick-multibot-panel/README.md

 ## Frontend

 Open `frontend/index.html` in your browser.
-It communicates with the backend via REST endpoints.
+It communicates with the backend via REST endpoints and auto-refreshes bot and log lists every few seconds.

 ### Features
 - Create, edit, toggle and delete bots
-- Manual and scheduled message sending
+- Manual and scheduled message sending with reconnecting WebSocket client
-- Logs of the last 50 messages stored in SQLite
+- View recent logs globally or per bot
+- Dashboard supports up to 1000 scheduled bots